codeigniter4/CodeIgniter4/user_guide_src/source/libraries/images.rst

 - ``$maintainRatio`` will, if true, adjust the final dimensions as needed to maintain the image's original aspect ratio.
 - ``$masterDim`` specifies which dimension should be left untouched when ``$maintainRatio`` is true.
 Values can be: ``'width'``, ``'height'``, or ``'auto'``.

-To take a 50x50 pixel square out of the center of an image, you would need to first calculate the appropriate x and y offset values:
+To take a 50 x 50 pixel square out of the center of an image, you would need to first calculate the appropriate x and y offset values:

 .. literalinclude:: images/008.php